Dheeraj-kkde/Dheeraj-kkde/README.md

  **I am open to**:

-- any collobration work,
+- any collaboration work,
 - freelancing work and
-- teach/learn to/from ayone.
+- teach/learn to/from anyone.

 **On the side learning**:
-- Blender, Adobe Effects, some designing
+- Gen AI and various AI tools
+- UX/UI Designing and Product Designing
 - Swift UI

 ## Skills: